 Father Gadenz teaches New Testament courses such as Synoptic Gospels, Johannine Literature, Hebrews and Catholic Letters, Mary in Sacred Scripture, and New Testament Greek.
 In addition, he serves as a mentor on the Formation Faculty of Immaculate Conception Seminary.
 His research interests include narrative analysis of the Gospels, rhetoric in Paul’s Letters, and theological interpretation of Scripture.
-He is the author of a forthcoming commentary on the Gospel of Luke for the Catholic Commentary on Sacred Scripture series.
+He is the author of a commentary on the Gospel of Luke for the Catholic Commentary on Sacred Scripture series.
 His published doctoral dissertation examines Paul's ecclesiology in Romans 9-11, taking into account the Old Testament background of these chapters.
 He has also authored various book chapters, articles, and book reviews.
 He is a member of the Catholic Biblical Association of America, the Society of Biblical Literature, and the Academy of Catholic Theology.
 Ordained in 1996, Father Gadenz is a priest of the Diocese of Trenton.

 - S.T.D., Pontifical Gregorian University, Rome

 - The Gospel of Luke, Catholic Commentary on Sacred Scripture (Grand Rapids: Baker Academic, 2018).

 - “Getting Perspective on Recent Discussions of Paul”, Letter & Spirit 10 (2015): 11-34.

 - “Overcoming the Hiatus between Exegesis and Theology: Guidance and Examples from Pope Benedict XVI”.
 In Verbum Domini and the Complementarity of Exegesis and Theology, ed.
 Scott M. Carl (Grand Rapids: Eerdmans, 2015), 41-62.